 Mick tapped into Harvey Eisen, Chairman and CEO of Wright Investors' Service Holdings, and a well-connected Trulaske alumnus and SDB member.
-Harvey agreed to help fund the trip and would also connect students with influential meetings in New York and events at his personal club.
+Harvey agreed to help fund the trip and would also connect students with influential meetings in New York.
 “The students needed to experience the City to really understand it,” said Harvey.

 Tigers on Wall Street was born.

 Mary Beth selected students from the Cornell Leadership Program who applied for the trip by expressing a strong draw to the bustling atmosphere of Wall Street and investment banking.
 She created an intense system for preparing students by establishing a bootcamp that would last six weeks and eventually bring in Andy Kern, Assistant Teaching Professor of Finance, for his expertise in the field.
 Andy also leads students in Chicago and New York for the University of Missouri Investment Group, another unique opportunity for Trulaske students.

 “Andy taught us how to think on our feet,” said Michaela Reinagel, senior in accountancy.
 “We would research a topic and he would ask us what we thought – was this a good move or was that the right decision.
 In New York, executives would give us an hour of their time and they would often start the conversation by asking what we want to know.
 Mary Beth and Andy taught us how to get the conversation going through a meaningful dialogue.”